VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

 6. **Rolling Quantile**

-   Simple moving window of quantiles.
+   A simple moving window of quantiles.
+Easy to use, easy to understand, but not as powerful as other models.

 ### Examples
-For example here’s how Prophet predictions could look like on example of real data
+For example, here’s how Prophet predictions could look like on a real-data example
 (Prophet auto-detected seasonality interval):
 ![prophet](anomaly/prophet-example.png)

-And here’s how Holt-Winters predictions real-world data could look like (seasonality manually set to 1 week).
-Notice that it predicts anomalies in different places than Prophet, because the model noticed there are usually spikes on Friday morning, so it accounted for that:
+And here’s what Holt-Winters predictions real-world data could look like (seasonality manually set to 1 week).
+Notice that it predicts anomalies in different places than Prophet because the model noticed there are usually spikes on Friday morning, so it accounted for that:
 ![hw](anomaly/holtwinters-example.png)